gwttk/citools/README.md

 Remember to copy your new personal access token now.
 You won’t be able to see it again!
 You may also regenerate a token if you forget it, but this means the old token will be invalid.

 1. Now githubrelease.py needs to access this token during the build.
 But you can't put it directly in .travis.yml file, because then everyone would see it, especially on a public repo.
 A secure way is to put this token at Travis-CI's repository setting.
-You can read the docs [here](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
+You can read the details [here](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
-Simply put, go to this url: `https://travis-ci.com/<your_username>/<your_repo>/settings`, add an environment variable, whose name is "GITHUBTOKEN" and value is the token.
+Simply put, go to this url `https://travis-ci.com/<your_username>/<your_repo>/settings`, add an environment variable, whose name is "GITHUBTOKEN" and value is the token.
 Remember to **DISABLE** "display value in build log" switch, otherwise anyone who sees your build log can steal your access token.

-1. add following to .travis.yml
+1. Now finally, edit your .travis.yml file, adding following configs.
+Explanation follows.
 ```yaml
 before_install:
     - sudo apt-get install -y python3-pip